giuliorossolini/giuliorossolini.github.io/courses/robust_and_secure_ai.md

 - **Exam (2 CFU)**: Project work  + oral discussion.

-To attend the course in the first semester of the 2025–2026 academic year, please fill out the following form: [Course Registration Form](https://docs.google.com/forms/d/e/1FAIpQLScTUHxgIfQfhJBH27NgQjoLAZyofrhmkkvahI11xfCvdnjn_w/viewform)
+To attend the course in the first semester of the 2025–2026 academic year, please fill out the following form: [Course Registration Form](https://docs.google.com/forms/d/e/1FAIpQLScTUHxgIfQfhJBH27NgQjoLAZyofrhmkkvahI11xfCvdnjn_w/viewform).

+A Teams channel will be set up soon for feedback, questions, and announcements.

 ## 🗓️ Schedule